What is HSTS Certificate and How to Enable It?

 As you can see, symmetric encryption has one obvious vulnerability, which lets an attacker intercept the key before the connection is encrypted.
 While not so obvious, asymmetric encryption can also be quite vulnerable to interception.
 While the attacker may not be able to access the private key, they can get access to the public key in this case.

-Using the public key, the attacker would be able to encrypt malicious code and send it to the client, making it seem like it came from the server.
+Using the public key, the attacker could encrypt malicious code and send it to the client, making it seem like it came from the server.
 This could include anything from spyware to ransomware.
-Fortunately, there is a way to determine the authenticity of each communication carried out over a secured network.
+Fortunately, there is a way to determine each communication’s authenticity over a secured network.

 HSTS Vs. SSL Certificate

-The SSL protocol allows each client and server connection to verify the security of the connection before communication begins.
+The SSL protocol allows each client and server connection to verify the connection’s security before communication begins.
 This is carried out in a process known as the SSL handshake.
 The handshake also uses certificates that show the authenticity of each communication coming from the server.

 The Vulnerability

 HSTS stands for HTTP Strict Transport Security, and it isn’t a new technology.
-In fact, it was invented back in 2012 but has taken this long to be fully implemented.
-This is a policy that prevents websites from accepting any HTTP connections at all, thereby directly connecting with their clients using HTTPS.
+It was invented back in 2012, but it has taken a long time to implement fully.
+This policy prevents websites from accepting any HTTP connections at all, thereby directly connecting with their clients using HTTPS.

-In general, browsers try to connect to websites using HTTP; however, this gets changed thanks to HSTS, which sends instructions to browsers to strictly adhere to HTTPS connections only.
+In general, browsers try to connect to websites using HTTP; however, this gets changed thanks to HSTS, which sends instructions to browsers to adhere to HTTPS connections only strictly.
 While this still leaves you vulnerable the first time you connect to the website, it can be delivered via HTTPS to ensure maximum security.

 Implementing HSTS requires an SSL certificate.
 In the case of several subdomains on your website, you would need a Wildcard Certificate, but in other cases, just about any cheap SSL certificate would work.